-Photo and video content has taken over social media – some of the biggest and fastest-growing social platforms are dedicated to photo and video alone!
-But each network has a different purpose (some have several) and requires you to optimize your photo and video content in a particular way.
+Some of the most popular social media platforms are dedicated to photo and video content alone.
+But each place has a different purpose and requires you to format your photo and video content in a particular way.

-I’m going to go over a bunch of popular platforms (Facebook, Instagram, IGTV, Twitter, Pinterest, TikTok, Reddit, YouTube) and tell you how to achieve the optimal photo and video dimensions for your content!
+I’m going to go over a bunch of popular platforms (Facebook, Instagram, Twitter, Pinterest, TikTok, Reddit, YouTube) and tell you how to achieve the optimal photo and video dimensions for your content.

-Then, I’ll show you how to customize and adjust the dimensions of your photos and videos for each of these platforms.
-I’m going to use a free, web-based editing tool called Kapwing, which you can use on your computer, phone, or tablet without needing to download any programs.
-Let's get started!
+I’m going to be using Kapwing, which you can use on your computer, phone, or tablet without needing to download any programs.
+Here's the rundown:

-Instagram started supporting photos and videos between 1.91:1 (a bit wider than 16:9) and 9:16 in 2015, but there are still some things you should keep in mind when posting your content!
-If you want to post something that was filmed horizontally and is wider than 1:1, it will be smaller on the screen than square or tall content.
-It can be a good idea to crop your wide content as much as possible, so it draws more attention!
-It might also help to add some top & bottom padding with a custom color or special design!
+Instagram started supporting photos and videos between 1.91:1 (a bit wider than 16:9) and 9:16 in 2015, but there are still some things you should keep in mind.
+It can be a good idea to crop your wide content as much as possible, so it draws more attention.
+It might also help to add some top & bottom padding with a custom color or special design.
 If you can’t crop any of your content, this can be a good way to make your horizontal pictures and videos draw more attention.

 Instagram Stories present completely new issues.
 Your stories should take up the entire screen, since they can only be viewed in full screen.
-But if you have any important information on the top or bottom of your story, you might want to crop it!
-Instagram stories are covered on the top and bottom by semi-transparent comment and timeline/account bars.
-So if you have any writing or other important info, you’ll want to add some space above or below it!
+So in this case, Instagram Stories aspect ratio is 9:16.
+But if you have any important information on the top or bottom of your story, you might want to crop it– Instagram stories are covered on the top and bottom by semi-transparent comment and timeline/account bars.

 Feeds in Pinterest are generally optimized for a 2:3 aspect ratio, and any pins taller than this may get cut off in people’s feeds.
 However, in the desktop website, images are only cut off if they’re taller than 1:2, so you can still optimize extra-tall content for desktop users.

 Always keep in mind that the width of Pins is locked, regardless of app or platform, so it’s always best to use the tallest possible dimensions.
-The closer you are to 2:3 (or 1:2 on desktop), the more space your pin will take up!
+The closer you are to 2:3 (or 1:2 on desktop), the more attention your pin can attract.

 TikTok is the simplest of the major video sharing platforms, so the guidelines for optimizing your videos for TikTok couldn’t be easier.
 You should only use 9:16 videos (vertical phone recording size) to post on TikTok.
-Any other dimensions waste space!
+Any other dimensions will waste space with added padding.

-I would, however, recommend that you avoid keeping any important information or content on the very top or very bottom or right edge of your video.
-When viewed, videos have captions and comment boxes at the bottom and interaction options on the right side.
-And video thumbnails (like the ones you see on the trending hashtags page) are shown as 4:5 images, so if you want something to grab viewers’ attention, keep it away from both the top and bottom edges.
+I would, however, recommend that you avoid keeping any important information or content on the very top or very bottom or right edge of your video, since captions and comment boxes are shown at the bottom and interaction options are placed on the right side.
+And video thumbnails are shown as 4:5 images, so if you want something to grab viewers’ attention, keep it away from both the top and bottom edges.

 YouTube makes things fairly easy for uploading videos of different dimensions, but there are still a few things you should keep in mind.
 The most important thing to remember is that all YouTube thumbnails are 16:9 images.
 Since you’re able to choose or upload any file you want for your thumbnail, make sure you’ve chosen a 16:9 picture, even if your video has completely different dimensions.

-If you’re using an especially narrow or tall video, YouTube will generally add black padding to the sides!
-However, if you’re using a vertical 9:16 video (a typical vertical phone recording), you should keep in mind that YouTube will crop it on the top and bottom to 4:5 when viewed regularly in the mobile app.
+If you’re using an especially narrow or tall video, YouTube will generally add black padding to the sides.
+However, if you’re using a vertical 9:16 video, you should keep in mind that YouTube will crop it on the top and bottom to 4:5 when viewed regularly in the mobile app.
 So if your 9:16 video contains anything especially important or eye-catching on the very top or bottom, make sure you add some padding around your video.

 How to Change Your Photo and Video Dimensions

-Once you’ve found what you need to do to optimize your photo or video to share in social media, head over to Kapwing.com and click “Get Started.”
-This will take you to the Kapwing Studio, where you can make all your edits in one place!
-To upload your content, either paste a link to your photo or video, or click “Upload” and find it in your file browser!
-Once it’s uploaded to the Studio, resizing it is simple.
+Once you’ve found what you need to do to optimize your photo or video to share in social media, head over to Kapwing.com and click the Start Editing button to go to Kapwing's free Image Resizer.
+To upload your content, either paste a link to your photo or video, or click Upload and find it in your file browser.

 Or, with the image or video selected, you can click “crop” from the menu.
-This will allow you to choose among the most useful aspect ratios, just like the resizer (but with a few more options!).
-If you want more customization, you can click & drag in the cropping window until your content looks perfect!
-Once you click “done,” you can continue to adjust the dimensions of your image or video by clicking and dragging any corner.
+This will allow you to choose among the most useful aspect ratios, just like the Resizer.
+If you want more customization, you can click & drag in the cropping window until your content looks perfect.

 You can always add or remove your background padding by deselecting all layers and using the tools in the menu on the right-hand side of your screen!
 You can also change the color of your background padding to anything you’d like.
 Black and white are the most common options, but a custom color can make your content stand out!

-Once you’re done adjusting the dimensions of your content, click the “Publish” button in the top right corner of the screen!
-Kapwing will automatically start processing your content, which should be ready to download in just a few moments.
-When it’s finished processing, choose “Download” from the right side of the screen.
-Now your content is ready to share on social media!
+Once you’re done adjusting the dimensions of your content, click the Export button in the top right corner of the screen, and your content will be ready to download in just a few moments.
+When it’s finished processing, choose Download from the right side of the screen.

 Remember to tag us @KapwingApp whenever you share your content on social media– we love to see what our creators are passionate about!
-And be sure to subscribe to the Kapwing Resources blog – we’re constantly writing new tutorial and features to help you make the most out of Kapwing.
+And if you're interested in more tips and tutorials on creating social media content in 2021, check out the Kapwing YouTube channel, where we post multiple new videos every week.